-If you’re visiting the Brecon Beacons National Park this summer, then you must explore our waterfalls, lakes and rivers!
+If you’re visiting the Brecon Beacons National Park this Spring or Summer, then you must explore our waterfalls, lakes and rivers!
 The water world of our National Park has its own unique beauty that’s hard to match anywhere else in Britain!
 Visit the tumbling waterfalls of Waterfall Country, discover the legends of our lakes and spot the wildlife around our Rivers!

 A popular Brecknock Wildlife Trust reserve, known locally as the ‘Witches Pool’ this amazing spot of myth and legend is located near Talgarth.
 The woodland is particularly beautiful in early spring and near the eastern end of the reserve the river plunges over a spectacular waterfall into a dark pool below, where legend has it that those accused of witchcraft in medieval times were put to the water test to determine their guilt or innocence.

 Majestic Sgwd yr Eira waterfall which translates as ‘fall of snow’ can be found in “Waterfall Country” along with several other dramatic waterfalls.
 It’s one of only two waterfalls in the UK (both located in the Brecon Beacons) that you can walk behind.
 Have a look the walking trails to the waterfalls which can be found here

 Henrhyd Falls: the highest waterfall in the Brecon Beacons National Park

 With a drop of 27m, Sgwd Henrhyd, on the River Nant Llech north-west of Glyn-Neath, is the highest waterfall in the National Park.